-Podcasts are a favorite way for many people to access content they love.
+Podcasts continue to grow in popularity, and are becoming the favorite medium for many people to access content they care about.

 A built-in microphone on your computer may not give you the best quality, so it’s normally a good idea to purchase a USB microphone setup.

 Make sure you have the right recording software, as well.
 Record It comes installed on most PCs, while iMovie or GarageBand come on Macs.
 Alitu is another option for producing your podcast, it’s quick, easy, and you can be up and running within minutes.